Non-pressure bag dripping

 Usually, these high-quality Sake is kept in these vessels and mature very carefully.

-Elegant and Silky, but Expensive
+Elegant and Silky, and Luxurious

 Without adding any pressure, the stress against the Sake can be minimized, so the texture becomes much smoother and reduces the off-taste at most.